 For a finer grained control over what kind of messages will be allowed or not in your callback functions, you can use

-This section makes use of Handlers to handle updates.
+This page makes use of Handlers to show you how to handle updates.
 Learn more at Update Handling.

 This example will show you how to only handle messages containing an